sr-lab/pyrrho/README.md

 If we add all the probabilities together, the result is 1.
 This is a property of probability distributions, specifically one of the probability axioms (number 2) which are as follows:

-1. All values in a password probability distribution will bese greater than or equal to 0 and less than or equal to 1.
+1. All values in a password probability distribution will be greater than or equal to 0 and less than or equal to 1.
 2. The sum of all values in the range of password probability distribution will be equal to 1.
 3. The sum of any two distinct values in the domain of a password probability distribution will be equal to the probability of either of those events occurring.